-Day Division: A student enrolled in the day division attends classes and clinical experiences during the daytime.
+Day Division: A student enrolled in the Day Division attends classes and clinical experiences during the daytime.

-Evening Division: Evening division classes and clinical experiences are offered during the evening and include selected weekends.
+Evening Division: Evening Division classes and clinical experiences are offered during the evening.

-Weekend Division: Weekend division classes are offered during the evening hours and clinical experiences are offered during the day on Saturday and Sunday.
+Weekend Division: Weekend Division classes are offered during the evening hours and clinical experiences are offered during the day on Saturday and/or Sunday and maybe 1 additional evening per week.

-Many non-nursing, HCCC courses are also offered on the weekends.
+Many non-nursing courses are also offered on the weekends.
+Course testing may occur outside of scheduled class time and may alternate between day and evening.

-CLASS SIZE AND PROGRAM HOURS
+CLASS SIZE AND HOURS

-There may be as many as 70-75 students in a nursing theory class.
-The ratio of faculty to student in the clinical area may never exceed 1:10.
+There may be as many as 70-75 students in nursing theory classes.
+The ratio of faculty to students in the clinical area may never exceed 1:10.
 Day theory classes are typically held between the hours of 8:00 a.m. and 3:30 p.m. and day clinical may begin at 7:00 a.m. or 8:00 a.m. depending on the particular nursing course.

-Evening theory courses typically begin at 5:30 p.m. but may begin sooner if all students and faculty contract to do so.
-Evening Clinical begins at 5:30 p.m. and may end 12:30 a.m. except for the 2 week Nursing Leadership course (NSG 240) where clinical begins at 3:00 pm.
-Day Clinical will begin at 7:00 a.m. for the 2 weeks of practicum in NSG 240.
-Weekend classes are Friday evening 5:30pm and clinical are Saturday and Sunday.
+Evening theory courses typically begin at 5:30 p.m., but may begin sooner if all students and faculty contract to do so.
+Evening clinical begins at 5:30 p.m. and may end 12:30 a.m.
+Nursing 240 Leadership clinical are typically held 7:00 a.m.-3:00 p.m. for the Day division, 3:00 p.m.-11:00 p.m. for Evening division and 7:00 a.m.-7:00 p.m., Saturday and Sunday for the Weekend division.
+Weekend theory classes are typically held Friday evenings beginning 5:30pm.

+All students are responsible for providing their own transportation to and from Hudson County Community College and any clinical affiliations at their own expense.